Macro functions

 The code view is interesting for expert users only, who like taking a peek under the hood.

-You can toggle between code vs token view at any time by defining a macro name or removing it.
+You can toggle between code vs token view at any time by defining a macro name vs. removing it.

 Macro parameters

-Most macro functions have parameters and options which are explained for each macro in this documentation.
+Most macro functions have parameters and options which are explained in this documentation.

 Example applications: